hbctraining/Peak_analysis_workshop/lessons/06_peak_visualization_with_igv.md

 The download for <code>bedGraphToBigWig</code> can be found <a href="https://github.com/ENCODE-DCC/kentUtils">here</a>.<br>

 <details><summary><b>Click here to see how to create a chromosome sizes file</b></summary>
-There are several ways to make a tab-delimited file with the chromosomes in the first column and their asscoiated sizes in the second column.
+There are several ways to make a tab-delimited file with the chromosomes in the first column and their associated sizes in the second column.
 One way is to use the <code>samtools</code> package <code>faidx</code> to create a FASTA index file.
 The documentation to run this cool can be found <a href="https://www.htslib.org/doc/samtools-faidx.html">here</a>.
 The command to run the <code>samtools faidx</code> tool is:

 <pre>
   samtools faidx \